NREL/HPC/applications/spark/README.md

 $ module load singularity-container
 ```

-6. If you run in your own environment, set the environment variable `SPARK_CONF_DIR` if
+6. If you run in your own environment and want to use the configuration settings created by the
-you want to use the configuration settings created by the scripts.
+scripts, set the environment variable `SPARK_CONF_DIR`.
 ```
 $ export SPARK_CONF_DIR=$(pwd)/conf
 ```